Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

 • Soil type: Red clay and limestone on top of some rocky subsoil (a.k.a.
 Groies)

-• Percentage of annual Cognac production: 43%
+• Percentage of annual cognac production: 43%

 • Notable expressions: Leyrat VSOP Réserve, Fevrier Réserve Familiale

 Fins Bois is the largest cru, in terms of planted vines, and second largest cru by area.
-It produces the most Cognac annually than any other cru at around 43%.
+It produces the most cognac annually than any other cru at around 43%.
 The soil in Fin Bois has a distinct red clay with limestone.
 This cru encompasses the majority of the northern and eastern areas of the Cognac AOC as well as a small section by the Gironde river to the south.
 The cities of Angoulême and Aigre lay within Fins Bois to the east and north, respectively.

 Eaux-de-vie made in the Fins Bois region are juicy with lots of stone fruit and have a very distinct grape aroma/flavor to them.
 Think of freshly pressed grape juice or the flavor of grape skins.
 It’s a bit hard to explain, but once you identify it, it will all make sense.
 Fruit blossoms are also a very common aroma coming out of Fins Bois.
 The eaux-de-vie here have a maximum age of around 20-25 years to reach their peak, but usually most houses don’t age them that long and choose to use them at younger ages in blends.